 The first stop of the tour was to view a plaque representing the Battle of Fort Dearborn.
 It’s said that the area is haunted by the ghosts of the killed frontiersman.
 I found it interesting that this was the only place to have a plaque or landmark that told the history of what had happened.

-The second spot on the tour was the school where Bobby Franks, the 14 year-old victim of Leopold and Loeb, had attended.
+The second spot on the tour was the school where Bobby Franks, the 14-year-old victim of Leopold and Loeb, had attended.
 Down the street from the school is where they stopped the car and murdered Bobby with a hammer and chisel.
-There were other places I would’ve liked to have see beyond the school house from this tragic event, but it was interesting nonetheless.
+There were other places I would’ve liked to have seen beyond the schoolhouse from this tragic event, but it was interesting nonetheless.

-After Holmes was lunch time!
+After Holmes was lunchtime!
 The food was delicious!
 The chicken and potatoes were so good!
 Also, the Iowan in me was obsessed with their homemade ranch!
-Lunch was at the Great Escape Restaurant and the owner told us some stories of what he experienced.
+Lunch was at the Great Escape Restaurant, and the owner told us some stories of what he experienced.
 This restaurant was chosen due to it’s ties to Al Capone and their own hauntings.
-The staff there has seen apparitions and has heard odd noises.
-Many staff will not even go into the basement unless they go in pairs of two. *While building the addition on to the restaurant, they even found two pairs of buried hands…
+The staff there have seen apparitions and heard odd noises.
+Many employees will not go into the basement unless they go in pairs of two. *While building the addition on to the restaurant, they even found two pairs of buried hands…